jenkins-x/jx-docs/content/en/docs/contributing/documentation/_index.md

 ## Create a GitHub Account

-If you're going to contribute code, you'll need to have an account on GitHub.
+If you're going to contribute to the docs, you'll need to have an account on GitHub.
 Go to [www.github.com/join](https://github.com/join) and set up a personal account.

 ## Set up your working copy